indragiek/Chip8/README.md

 The CHIP-8 can only play a single sound, which is a beep.
 I couldn't find an appropriately licensed copy of the original sound, so `Chip8.app` defaults to using the system beep noise in its place.
 The beep sound can be customized by setting the `Chip8View.beepSound` property.

+### ROMs

+A collection of public domain ROMs that can be used with this emulator can be found [here](http://www.zophar.net/pdroms/chip8.html).

 ### Resources

 * https://en.wikipedia.org/wiki/CHIP-8
 * http://www.multigesture.net/articles/how-to-write-an-emulator-chip-8-interpreter/
 * http://devernay.free.fr/hacks/chip8/C8TECH10.HTM

 ### Contact